akshell/docs/ref/core/db.rst

          {n: 42}

-:mod:`ak.db` Module
+:mod:`db` Module
 -------------------

-.. module:: ak.db
+.. module:: db

-Low-level database management functions are properties of :mod:`ak.db` module.
+Low-level database management functions are properties of :mod:`db` module.

 .. function:: create(name, header, constrs={})

-   Create a relation variable. *header* must be an object mapping attribute names to their types; *constrs* object could have fields:
+   Create a relation variable. *header* must be an object mapping attribute names to their types; The *constrs* object could have the
+   fields:

    unique
       a list of unique keys represented by lists of attribute names;